If you're using a weighbridge for trade purposes, it must be approved by Trading Standards and comply with the below requirements.

 Search the approval certificate register to find approved types.

 Your weighbridge must also have the mark of verification stamped upon it.
-This is a crown or the letters 'AP' followed by a number.
-It's issued by an Accredited Person or a Trading Standards Officer.
+This is a crown, if issued by a Trading Standards Officer, or the letters 'AP' followed by a number, if issued by an Accredited Person.

 Location and condition of weighbridges